darasus/ai-blog/content/how-to-deal-with-a-partner-whos-always-travelling.md

   a way that both of you can be discreet about it.
 Only a very small number of people in long-distance relationships cheat on their partners.
 If you want to make it work, you have to accept that it will be a big part of their life.
+intro: >-
+  Do you long for the days when your partner would snuggle up next to you and watch Netflix instead of travelling for work?
+If you’re dating someone who travels frequently, those days might be over.
+But don’t worry — it’s not over forever.
+These types of relationships are special in their own way.

+  We all have different priorities in a relationship, but sometimes those differences can put strain on your partnership.
+When one partner is always traveling for work, there will be some challenges.
+You have to figure out ways to keep the romance alive, even in difficult circumstances.

+  There are many things you should know about being with someone who travels a lot for work.
+Here are some tips to help you get past the difficulties and stay positive about your relationship as a whole.
 ---

 ## Communicate Often